The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Introduction

 This has also been the case for two-point functions in cosmology where the use of a Gaussian likelihood can be justified by the central limit theorem: an estimator for a two-point summary statistic will assume a Gaussian likelihood if it involves a sum over a sufficiently large number of random variables.
-The assumption of a Gaussian likelihood is therefore an excellent approximation on small scales \citep{joachimi2021a,friedrich2021a} and has been used for stage-III cosmic-shear analyses such as the Subaru Hyper Suprime-Cam \citep[HSC,][]{aihara2018a,dalal2023a,li2023a} survey, the Dark Energy Survey \citep[DES,][]{collaboration:2016a,secco2022a,amon2022a}, the Kilo-Degree Survey \citep[KiDS,][]{kuijken2019a,asgari2021a,li2023b} and also comparisons amongst them \citep[e.g.][]{dark-energy-survey-and-kilo-degree-survey-collaboration2023a}.
+Considering that weak-lensing observations are currently limited to a fraction of the celestial sphere mostly due to survey constraints and bright foregrounds, which restricts the analyses to small angular separations, the assumption of a Gaussian likelihood is an excellent approximation \citep{joachimi2021a,friedrich2021a,hall2022a} and has been used for stage-III cosmic-shear analyses such as the Subaru Hyper Suprime-Cam \citep[HSC,][]{aihara2018a,dalal2023a,li2023a} survey, the Dark Energy Survey \citep[DES,][]{collaboration:2016a,secco2022a,amon2022a}, the Kilo-Degree Survey \citep[KiDS,][]{kuijken2019a,asgari2021a,li2023b}, and also comparisons amongst them \citep[e.g.][]{dark-energy-survey-and-kilo-degree-survey-collaboration2023a}.

-On large angular scales, however, fewer modes are available to average over, which is also the reason for increasing cosmic variance.
-Therefore, the central limit theorem ceases to apply and the non-Gaussianity of the likelihood becomes apparent \citep{joachimi2021a}.
-Meanwhile, the assumption of Gaussianity of the field itself is well motivated on these largest scales, as the development of large-scale structures from primordial Gaussian density fluctuations can be treated with linear perturbation theory on sufficiently large scales.
-On smaller scales, structures collapse non-linearly, the level of non-Gaussianity of the field increases and baryonic effects make its analytic description even more difficult.
-We will not be concerned with theses small scales in this work.
+On large angular scales, the number of available modes is limited, leading to significant cosmic variance.
+In this regime the central limit theorem no longer holds and the non-Gaussianity of the likelihood becomes important \citep{joachimi2021a}.
+Meanwhile, the Gaussianity of the underlying field is well motivated on these largest scales \citep{clerkin2016a}.
+The present work addresses the likelihood on these large, Gaussian scales.
+On smaller scales, non-linear structure formation and baryonic effects cause the field to deviate from Gaussianity. \citet{hall2022a} extend the Wishart distribution by introducing small deviations from Gaussianity at the field level and find that, on these small scales, a Gaussian likelihood remains adequate -- provided the covariance is corrected to include the trispectrum contribution.